sannarossang/review-site-rest-sql-group6/README.md

     ```
 6. Wait for the packages to be installed, and once it is done, you can proceed to run the project.

-7. Start your server by running this command:
+7. Seed your DB by running this command:
     ```bash
-    npm run dev
+    npm run seedDb
     ```

-8. Seed your DB by running this command:
+8. Start your server by running this command:
     ```bash
-    npm run seedDb
+    npm run dev
     ```

 That's it!
-Now you have successfully cloned the repository and installed all the necessary packages for the project.
+Now you have successfully cloned the repository, installed all the necessary packages for the project, seeded the DB and started the server :D

 ## Users 👤